Installing SSL Certificates¶

 - you have an existing workflow for managing SSL certificates that you prefer;

-- you need wildcard certificates (support from Let's Encrypt planned for January 2018); or
+- you need wildcard certificates (support from Let’s Encrypt planned for early 2018); or

 - your Zulip server is not on the public Internet.
 (In this case you can still use Certbot, but it’s less convenient; and you’ll want to ignore Zulip’s automation.)